Southern Rhode Island Volunteers

 Southern Rhode Island Volunteers’ mission is to support older citizens by providing aging-in-place services for those in need, by providing meaningful volunteer engagement opportunities, and activities that promote and enhance independent living for mature individuals including seniors, disabled adults, and anyone interested in volunteer service opportunities in their community.

-SRIV’s vision is an active community of Independence realized for all!
+SRIV’s vision is an active community of independence realized for all!

 Our flagship service programs include:

 • Community Volunteers Program (individuals 13 to 54 years of age) Recruitment, training, support and deployment of volunteers through meaningful service opportunities assisting individuals, non-profits and our communities.
+Limited opportunities 13-17 years of age.

 SRIV offers opportunities for our members to use their skills, talents and time to benefit individuals in need and to benefit the greater community.
 Whether you are a retiree with extra time on your hands, a student looking to fulfill community service hours, a mom or dad with mid-day hours, or an individual or group interested in being involved, SRIV has an opportunity for you!
 Volunteerism is as flexible as you need it to be at SRIV, we will work with you to help you make a meaningful choice for your service goals.
 Can you just imagine what we can do together to make life all it can be in our hometowns and for our neighbors?
 We sincerely hope you will join our amazing team of volunteers; there is a seat on our team waiting just for you!
 Join us today!